-3 PLANNING POLICY
+2 PLANNING POLICY

-- 3.1 The Council has developed various policies that help shape the form of development throughout the part of the District that is outside the South Downs National Park (SDNP).
-Within the National Park, the SDNP Authority is responsible for planning policy and has adopted its own SCI with the most recent version published in August 2017 - 3.2 Planning policies set out a strategic vision for the pattern of future development within the area.
+- 2.1 The Council has developed various policies that help shape the form of development throughout the part of the District that is outside the South Downs National Park (SDNP).
+Within the National Park, the SDNP Authority is responsible for planning policy and has adopted its own SCI with the most recent version published in April 2022 - 2.2 Planning policies set out a strategic vision for the pattern of future development within the area.
 Policies aim to provide guidance as to where development should take place, and the scale of that development, whilst protecting both the built and natural environment and maintaining and enhancing the local economy, and community facilities.
 There may be specific policies that allocate land for particular types of development, such as areas for new housing.
-There will also be planning policies that set out guidelines for assessing planning applications for development. - 3.3 The Council maintains a database of persons and organisations that are interested in planning policy matters and wish to be kept updated.
-Contacts on the database will be notified of new planning policy initiatives and consultations and will be kept informed on the progress of planning documents through the statutory plan process.
-It is recommended that persons or groups with an interest in planning policy matters contact the Council to be included on the database.
-The planning policy database will be maintained and used only in accordance with GDPR procedures.
+There will also be planning policies that set out guidelines for assessing planning applications for development. - 2.3 The Council maintains a list of individuals and groups that are interested in planning policy issues and want to be kept informed.
+The database's contacts will be informed of any new planning policy initiatives and consultations, as well as the status of planning documents as they move through the statutory plan process.
+It is advised that those with an interest in planning policy issues subscribe to updates on the local plan via the Council's website by clicking here.
+The planning policy database will only be kept up to date and used in compliance with GDPR guidelines.